|

 assistance of guides with pack horses and being well prepared especially

-for Grizzly Bears.
+for Grizzly bears.

 Information